hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 ## Running containers in the background with systemd
 If a container is required to start in the background, enable lingering to ensure a user's systemd
 services (including pdoman-managed containers) persist after that user logs out.
+If you start a container as "sudo" this container belongs to root.
+If you run the container whilst
+logged in as a user, then it belongs to that user.

+## Mounting a host directory to a container directory
+The SELinux file context will need to be updated (to contailer_file_t).
+The permissions for the directory should be permissive (777).
+For best security change the ownership of the directory.
+* When you mount a host directory the process inside the container must have write permissions.
+* * E.g. In a MariaDB container the process that runs the db operates as UID 27 which corresponds
+    to the mysql user inside the container
+* Inspect the service UID running inside the container and change host directory ownership accordingly